 Probate Lawyer When There Is No Will

-When an individual dies intestate (without writing or signing any will), the individual’s estate is distributed according to the intestacy laws of the state where the estate is established.
-Because there is no will, the deceased’s wishes or stipulations cannot come into play in cases like these.
+When an individual dies without writing or signing a will, their estate is distributed according to the intestacy laws of the state where the estate is established.

-Intestacy law for intestate estate varies from one state to the other.
-Under many states’ intestacy laws, if a deceased person was married at the time of their death, their surviving spouse receives all their intestate property.
-California is a community property state, so that is the case there.
+Under many states’ intestacy laws, if a deceased person was married at the time of their death, their surviving spouse is entitled to the decedent’s share of all community property but only a portion of the decedent’s separate property.

-In this type of situation, a probate lawyer can be hired to assist the administrator of the estate.
-The lawyer can help with distributing the assets of the deceased individual according to the law of the state.
-In this case, where a will is not present, the probate lawyer performs all their listed duties according to the state’s intestacy laws.
-The deceased’s wishes, stipulations, or their survivors’ needs cannot be factored in because there is no will.
+A probate lawyer in this case can be hired to assist the administrator of the estate.
+The lawyer can help with distributing the assets of the deceased individual according to the law.
+When a will is not involved, the probate lawyer performs all duties according to the state’s intestacy laws.
+The deceased’s wishes, stipulations, or their survivors’ needs cannot be factored in.

 The Cost to Hire a Probate Lawyer